Master369963/Weather-app/README.md

 ## Features

+As a user of this weather app, you can:

-* Users can see the current weather of a specific location, including temperature, weather condition, and wind speed.
+* View the current weather of a specific location, including temperature, weather condition, and wind speed.
-* Users can see a 5-day forecast with 3-hour step, including the temperature and weather condition of each day.
+* See a 5-day forecast with 3-hour step, including the temperature and weather condition of each day.
-* Users can click the refresh button to get the latest weather information.
+* Click the refresh button to update the latest weather information.
+* Search for weather conditions by location using the search bar with auto-complete functionality.
-* The web app is responsive and can be used on both desktop and mobile devices.
+* Access the app on both desktop and mobile devices since it's responsive.
-* Users can add this app to their home screen for easy access by opening with the web browser and then follow the instructions for your device:
+* Add this app to your home screen for easy access by opening with the web browser and then follow the instructions for your device:
   - iOS: Tap the "Share" button in Safari, and then select "Add to Home Screen".
   - Android: Tap the "Menu" button in Chrome, and then select "Add to Home Screen".

-## Future Development

-The app currently only displays weather information for London by default.
-This will be addressed in future updates to allow for a more personalized experience, for example, adding a location search feature, allowing users to save their preferred locations.

 ## Technologies Used

 * React
 * OpenWeatherMap API
+* GeoDB Cities
 * styled-component
 * Progressive Web App (PWA)